 “This can be effective, especially when the name isn’t ‘bad,’ but is a bit generic in nature and trademarking isn’t possible,” she says.
 “We can augment the name—adding another word that isn’t considered merely descriptive to help make it more unique and memorable.”

 Navigating the digital world is an important factor in the decision to rename or not.
 When you’ve worked hard to optimize your website and other digital assets that keep you top of mind and help generate leads, you don’t want to lose that momentum.
-That’s why it’s important to make this decision in conjunction with a strong digital partner.
+That’s why it’s important to make this decision in conjunction with a strong digital partner like KickCharge.

 Businesses with weak names typically need to spend more of their marketing dollars on attracting online attention.
 When you have a memorable name and brand, customers will find you much more easily (and organically).